540.5 Excluded Resources

 An inaccessible resource does not count towards the household’s resource limit.

-NOTE: this provision does not apply to negotiable financial instruments, such as stocks and bonds.
+NOTE: This provision does not apply to negotiable financial instruments, such as stocks and bonds.
 These assets are counted towards the household’s resource limit.

 The CAO will exclude:

-Examples: Irrevocable trust funds, Pennsylvania Uniform Gifts to Minors Act accounts, property in probate, security deposits on rental property and utilities, and funds received from a non-household member that are intended and used only for the benefit of a nonmember, if the household provides verification
+Examples: Irrevocable trust funds, Pennsylvania Uniform Gifts to Minors Act (UGMA) accounts, property in probate, security deposits on rental property and utilities, and funds received from a non-household member that are intended and used only for the benefit of a nonmember, if the household provides verification

 NOTE: An “in trust for” bank account is usually for a minor.
 The person setting up the bank account has full access to the account.
 It is a resource to the person who set up the bank account.